ehjjjj/H11/README.md

  Linked list is is a data structure consisting of a group of nodes which together represent a sequence or a chain.
 Each node has a link or a pointer to the next node in the chain execpt for the last node in the linkedlist which is pointing at NULL.

  Why linkedlist?
  - Nodes don't have to be stored in contiguous memory locations.
-Make use of fragmented memory.
- - The allocation is not static instead it's dynamic.
-The size of the linkedlist can be changed during the running time of the program.
+ - The allocation is dynamic not static.
+The size of the linkedlist can be changed during the running time of the program (the size is not required to be known in advance).
+ - insertion at (or deletion from) any position in constant time.

 # TO DO
 <strong>josephus()</strong> </br>